cnescatlab/sonar-scanner-catlab/README.md

 > Docker environment containing open source code analysis tools configured by CNES and dedicated to Continuous Integration.

 This image is a pre-configured sonar-scanner image derived from [Docker-CAT](https://github.com/cnescatlab/docker-cat).
-It contains the same tools for code analysis.
+It contains the same tools for code analysis and it is available on Docker Hub at [lequal/sonar-scanner](https://hub.docker.com/r/lequal/sonar-scanner/).

-SonarQube itself is an opensource project on GitHub : [SonarSource/sonarqube](https://github.com/SonarSource/sonarqube).
+SonarQube itself is an opensource project on GitHub: [SonarSource/sonarqube](https://github.com/SonarSource/sonarqube).

 For versions and changelog: [GitHub Releases](https://github.com/cnescatlab/sonar-scanner/releases).

+:information_source: If you only need a containerized `sonar-scanner`, you better use the official image from SonarSource available on Docker Hub: [sonarsource/sonar-scanner-cli](https://hub.docker.com/r/sonarsource/sonar-scanner-cli).
+The official image is smaller because it does not embed any other tool.

 ## Features

-This image is based on the official sonar-scanner image, namely [sonarsource/sonar-scanner-cli:4.4](https://hub.docker.com/r/sonarsource/sonar-scanner-cli), and offers additional features.
+Compared to the official [sonarsource/sonar-scanner-cli](https://hub.docker.com/r/sonarsource/sonar-scanner-cli) image, this image provides additional features.

 Additional features are: